aosabook/500lines/functionalDB/chapter.md

    (let [q-res (query-index (ind-at db indx) query)]
      (bind-variables-to-query q-res (ind-at db indx))))
 ````
-Let’s start go deeper and take a look at the *query-index* function, where query and data give birth to results.
+Let’s go deeper into the rabbit's hole and take a look at the *query-index* function, where a query and data give birth to results.

 ````clojure
 (defn query-index [index pred-clauses]